pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1462 Sealed Classes

+Today I began to study the new features that arrives with Java 17 and Java 21, I am not studying about the new Java features and I have the goal to obtain the Java 17 Developer certification next year.

 #### Day 1461 Kotlin Cronjob

 Today I have been learning how to create a Cronjob application with Kotlin.